EmilJohns1/idatt2105-project-backend/README.md

 ## Notes
 The backend is set up to fill the database with placeholder quizzes when it runs, this happens in the `util/Dataloader.java` class.
 Comment this class out if this is not desired.
 # API-doc:
-For API documentation, download the project, run `mvn clean install` and `mvn spring-boot:run`, and then navigate to `localhost:8443/swagger-ui/index.html` in your browser.
+For API documentation, run the project using the above guide, and then navigate to `localhost:8443/swagger-ui/index.html` in your browser.
 Log in with username:`admin` and password: `password` You will land on this page:

 ![Swagger UI](https://github.com/1Cezzo/idatt2105-project-backend/assets/111747340/36e9da03-c618-436f-b4da-0417027b927a)